 For offline analysis of the board activities, export the Activity Log by clicking the Export icon in the Activity Log view.
 The entire log file is exported by default, which is in CSV format.
 Enter the file name and click Submit.

 You may want to view and export specific activities, for example, updates made by a particular person to User Stories.
-Click the Filter icon on the left menu bar, and filter the log selecting/entering the values in the Filter boxes.
+Click the Filter icon on the top menu bar, and filter the log by selecting/entering the values in the Filter boxes.
 When exporting, select ‘Export only filtered Items’ in the Export Options list and export.

 Apply Filters to View Specific Cards

 You can also search the desired attribute value using the Search in Available List box.
+You can apply filters for both custom and custom common fields on the Kanban Board and Backlog Board.

 The cards matching the selected attribute value will stay on the Board and other cards can be hidden from the Board until you remove the filter.
 Thus, the Priority, Class of Service, and Size attributes associated with a card can be used to filter cards to narrow down your focus on the progress of specific cards.